International Baccalaureate Diploma Program

 - Yes.
 The minimum GPA is 3.0 or a B average.
 Beginning with the sophomore year, after a student spends one term on academic probation, the student will be transferred from the program unless there are highly valid extenuating circumstances.
 If the student does not reside within the Oscar Smith High School attendance area, he or she will be return to the appropriate Chesapeake high school.

 - Yes.
-Most pre-IB courses receive honors weighting (additional 0.025).
+Most CPS Chesapeake Public Schools' Pre-IB courses receive honors weighting (additional 0.025).
 Most IB courses receive the same weighting as Advanced Placement (AP) courses (additional 0.05).
 Exceptions:

-- Pre-IB World History and Pre-IB U.S. Government are weighted as AP courses because they follow the AP format, and
+- CPS Chesapeake Public Schools' Pre-IB World History and CPS Chesapeake Public Schools' Pre-IB U.S. Government are weighted as AP courses because they follow the AP format, and

 - IB Theory of Knowledge is weighted with an additional 0.025 only.